Whatley-tech/redwrap/README.md

 ###Queries

 Queries are applied to our request chain in the same way filters are.
-They allow us to make a more targeted requests from the Reddit API.
+They allow us to make a more targeted request from the Reddit API.
 The main difference between filters and queries is that queries require an argument when called.
 In this next example we will be requesting the 'top' '100' comments from this 'year', for the given username.

 ```javascript
 reddit.user('username').sort('top').from('year').limit(100, function(err, res, body){